Mast Cell Tumors In Dogs: How Concerning Are They?

 Mast cells patrol your dog’s body and rush over to battle allergens, infections, or areas of inflammation.

-When there’s uncontrolled proliferation of mutated mast cells, they become an MCT.
+When there’s uncontrolled spread and growth of mutated mast cells, they become an MCT.
 This is cancer.

-In the beginning stages, MCTs usually appear as solitary lumps on or just under the skin.
+In the beginning stages, MCTs usually appear as solitary lumps, either on or just under the skin.

 The actual shape and appearance of an MCT can vary drastically from dog to dog.

-The size of MCTs can also be highly variable.
-One characteristic of MCTs is that they can grow and shrink rapidly, and often appear red, thick, or irritated.
+A single MCT can also vary in size over time.
+One strange characteristic of MCTs is that they can grow and shrink very rapidly, and often appear red, thick, or irritated.

 Where Are Mast Cell Tumors Typically Found?